KeklordNappa/KeklordNappa/README.md

 ### Welcome!

-My name is William.
-I'm a computer simulations and games student studying game design and development.
-It's my dream to take the lessons I'm learning now to create positive, memorable experiences for whoever finds my work, and to tell lasting stories through the medium of video games.
+My name is William, and I'm an independent video game and simulation developer.
+I have experience in almost every development role on a game and simulation team, including full-stack development, systems design, graphics design, UI/UX, and narrative design.
+I have contributed to multiple games in the past as a programmer and game designer, such as [_Cavitation_](https://globalgamejam.org/games/2025/cavitation-2)_,_ made for Global Game Jam 2025.
+I am currently working on an unrevealed indie game on a small team of industry newcomers as the lead programmer.

-Currently studying at the University of Tulsa
+Graduate of the University of Tulsa, B.Sc. in Computer Simulations and Gaming.

 **My Skills**
 ==============
 * Unity Engine
+* Unreal Engine
 * Godot Engine
-* C#
+* C#/C++
 * Java
-* GDScript (Godot-specific language)
 * Visual Studio
 * Microsoft Office Suite
 * Digital Illustration
-* 3D Modeling (Blender)
+* Blender
-* Krita
+* Solidworks
-* Medibang Paint
+* Adobe Photoshop
 * Level Design
+* UI/UX
-* Combat System Design
+* Game System Design
-* Interpersonal Communication
+* Cross-team Communication
+* Small Team Management

 <!--
 **KeklordNappa/KeklordNappa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.